 Drink ice water or apply an ice pack

-Cold temperatures can do wonders for braces pain relief.
-Reduce inflammation by applying an ice pack to the outside of your mouth.
-You can also drink a nice, cold glass of ice water to numb the area.
+Cold temperatures can help alleviate the pain caused by braces.
+To reduce swelling, put an ice pack on the outside of your mouth.
+Additionally, drinking cold ice water can numb the area and provide relief.